-Lincoln Orthopedic Physical Therapy has been serving the community since 1982, working hard to establish a reputation as one of the leading outpatient orthopedic physical therapy clinics in the area.
-We are privileged to serve patients with a wide variety of needs, but focus on orthopedic problems.
+Lincoln Orthopedic Physical Therapy has been serving the Lincoln community since 1982, working hard to establish a reputation as one of the leading outpatient orthopedic physical therapy clinics in the area.
+We are privileged to offer physical therapy in Lincoln with a wide variety of needs, but focus on orthopedic problems.

 Understanding your patient’s specific needs is the best way for us to develop physical therapy programs that provide effective treatment to manage musculoskeletal problems.
 We emphasize patient instruction and home management to prevent recurrence of the problem and to avoid associated disorders.
 When disease or musculoskeletal impairment limits abilities, we teach the patient the skills needed to manage their pain and limitations.

 We take a holistic approach to treating patients.
 Meaning we don’t focus just on the patient’s symptoms.
 By looking at the inner relationship of musculoskeletal function throughout the body we provide more comprehensive treatment of the patient and their impairments.

 Lincoln Orthopedic Physical Therapy was established in 1982 by Jake DeNell and Roger Sand.
 Both Roger and Jake had worked in orthopedic physical therapy before joining at the original location at 56th and South Street in Lincoln, Nebraska.
 The mission of LOPT represented their faith and looked to serve others with kindness and with a sense of purpose.
 2120 S 56th remains a place of fondness as the location where LOPT took root.